-Immediately prior to the Closing, Sponsor, Motion and certain holders of Ambulnz Common Stock and Ambulnz Preferred Stock amended and restated the existing Registration Rights Agreement, by and between Sponsor and Motion, dated October 14, 2020 ("A&R Registration Rights Agreement").
-Pursuant to the A&R Registration Rights Agreement, the Company agreed to register for resale under the Securities Act of 1933, as amended (the "Securities Act"), after the lapse or expiration of any transfer restrictions, lock-up, or escrow provisions which may apply, the Founder Shares and shares of Common Stock issued in exchange for Ambulnz Common Stock and Ambulnz Preferred Stock (including those shares of Common Stock issuable upon exercise of those certain options to acquire shares of Ambulnz outstanding immediately prior to the Closing) held by such parties thereto.
+Immediately prior to the Closing, Sponsor, Motion and certain equityholders of Ambulnz amended and restated the existing Registration Rights Agreement, by and between Sponsor and Motion, dated October 14, 2020 ("A&R Registration Rights Agreement").
+Pursuant to the A&R Registration Rights Agreement, the Company agreed to register for resale under the Securities Act of 1933, as amended (the "Securities Act"), after the lapse or expiration of any transfer restrictions, lock-up, or escrow provisions which may apply, the shares of Common Stock held by Sponsor and shares of Common Stock held by certain equityholders of Ambulnz prior to the Effective Time.
 Any other stockholders of the Company with piggyback registration rights may also participate in any such registrations, subject to customary cutbacks in an underwritten offering.
+See the section entitled "Securities Available for Future Sale - Registration Rights."